efesezen1/efesezen/README.md

 # youtube-clone-page
-This is a youtube clone page that was done for the practice of CSS.
+A youtube clone page that was done for CSS practice

 ## for pc version:
 ![Main page](example/bigPicture-1.png)